kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/06_field_protocol/01_latency_design_principles.md

 # ⏸️ Latency Design Principles for Phase Drift Systems

-In conventional systems, latency is treated as a performance flaw to be minimized.
-In Phase Drift architectures, **latency is a structural signal** — a deliberate form of temporal attention and relational holding.

-This document outlines practical design principles for using latency as **an architectural gesture**, not a delay artifact.
+*Version: v0.3 – Risk-Aware Revision*
+*© 2025 Kiyoshi Sasano / DeepZenSpace*

 ---

+## 🔍 Purpose
+This document defines **relational latency** not as a delay to be minimized,
+but as a **structural expression of temporal attention**.

+In Phase Drift systems, **latency is interaction** —
+a medium for holding space, not a gap in output.

+---

+## ⚠️ Use Warning
+These principles apply only in contexts where:

+- Responsiveness is not safety-critical
+- Emotional interpretation is opt-in and explicitly disclaimed
+- The user has been informed that silence may be intentional

+**Do not use** this framework in:

+- Emergency services
+- Time-sensitive medical or legal contexts
+- High-stakes behavioral inference environments

+---

 ## 🔹 Principle 1: Delay as Structural Communication

-Latency should not be reactive.
+Latency is not passive.
-It should be a **designed interval** that holds space before meaning emerges.
+It is an intentional **holding interval** for meaning to settle.

 ```python
 if random.random() < 0.3: